 Read more about what it takes to earn a top-paying AWS certification or check out our AWS Certification Tracks and Learning Paths.

-New and high on the list for 2018 is the AWS Certified Developer – Associate certification.
-This certification validates technical expertise in developing and maintaining applications on AWS, as opposed to designing the solution with the Solutions Architect certification above.
+This certification cracks our top five for the second straight year.
+It validates technical expertise in developing and maintaining applications on AWS, as opposed to designing the solution with the Solutions Architect certification.
 Achieving the AWS Certified Developer certification demonstrates the ability to efficiently use AWS SDKs to interact with services from within applications and write code that optimizes AWS application performance.